ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Section 10.8 of [](#RFC7285) defines two categories of endpoint properties:
 `resource-specific` and `global`.
 Resource-specific property names are prefixed with the ID of the resource they depend upon, while global property names have no such prefix.
 Property Map and Filtered Property Map defined in this document do not distinguish between those two types of properties.
-Instead, if there is a dependency, it is indicated by the `uses` capability of a property map, and is shared by all properties and entity domains in that map.
+Instead, if there is a dependency, it is indicated by the `uses` capability of a Property Map, and is shared by all properties and entity domains in that map.
 Accordingly, it is RECOMMENDED that resource-specific endpoint properties be deprecated, and no new resource-specific endpoint properties be defined.

 ## Impact on the `pid` Property